eliteconceptsmn/main-web/index.md

 <div class="tile">
   <h2 class="post-title">Our Process</h2>
   <p class="post-excerpt">Every remodeling project begins with custom design services to help you imagine your new kitchen, bath or living space.
-See what’s possible by exploring floor plans and design options without the commitment of signing a comprehensive remodeling contract. </p>
+See what’s possible. </p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title">Our People</h2>
-  <p class="post-excerpt">Packed with layouts and modules.
-Include Disqus comments, social sharing buttons, and table of contents on one or all pages.</p>
+  <p class="post-excerpt">We utilize some of the best certified remodelers, kitchen and bath designers and lead carpenters in the greater Minneapolis area.</p>
 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title">Extensible</h2>
+  <h2 class="post-title">Discover</h2>
-  <p class="post-excerpt">Compatible with popular libraries like <a href="http://bourbon.io">Bourbon</a>, <a href="http://neat.bourbon.io/">Neat</a>, and <a href="http://github.com/octopress/octopress">Octopress</a> to help build and deploy your site with ease.</p>
+  <p class="post-excerpt">Let us show you what is possible</p>
 </div><!-- /.tile -->

 </div><!-- /.tiles -->